Convergence of Gauss curvature flows to translating solitons: Introduction

-Let us remark that in order to converge a translating soliton, the initial hypersurface $\Sigma_0$ must be contained in a bounded cylinder.
+Let us remark that in order to converge to a translating soliton, the initial hypersurface $\Sigma_0$ must be contained in a bounded cylinder.
 Jointly with L. Kim and K.A.
-Lee, the second and third authors showed in \cite{CDKL} that if $\Sigma_0$ is a complete non-compact strictly convex hypersurface embedded in $\mathbb{R}^{n+1}$ then the unique complete convex solution $\Sigma_t$ exists for all time $t>0$.
-Moreover, if $\Sigma_0$ is a graph over a domain $\Omega_0 \subset\mathbb{R}^n$, then each $\Sigma_t$ remains as a graph over the same domain $\Omega_0$ (c.f.
-K. Tso \cite{Ts} : long time existence of closed solutions).
+Lee, the second and third authors in \cite{CDKL} showed by a barrier argument that if $\Sigma_0$ is a graph over a (possibly non-compact) domain $\Omega_0 \subset\mathbb{R}^n$, then any solution $\Sigma_t$ running from $\Sigma_0$ must remain as a graph over the same domain $\Omega_0$.
+On the other hand, every translating soliton for the $\alpha$-GCF with $\alpha> 1/2$ is asymptotic to a cylinder of a bounded cross {section} by \cite{Ur1,Ur2}.
+Hence, it is necessary to assume that $\Sigma_0$ is contained in a bounded cylinder.